Fountain Valley, CA

 General tenderness is to be expected.
 Ice packs can help alleviate swelling.
 Make sure to rest, avoid smoking, and abstain from any alcohol for the first 72 hours following the procedure.
 Patients can still brush and floss carefully to maintain proper oral hygiene, but need to do so carefully, avoiding vigorous mouth rinsing.

 When dental implants are installed, you can experience mixed emotions.
 The thought of being able to eat your favorite foods once more and having a stunning smile thrill many people who choose to have dental implants implanted.
 However, being anxious about the post-operative recovery phase is expected.
 In particular, the implants must osseointegrate, or fuse, with the surrounding bone to be effective.
-Apart from the long recovery period, which could last up to three months, some risks are also associated with dental implants.
+Apart from the long recovery period, which could last up to three months, some risks are also associated with dental implants treatments.

 Are you thinking of getting a new smile?
 Dental implants could be a fantastic choice for you.
 If you have any dental problems, dental implants are a fantastic method to have a gorgeous smile.
 Dental implants require more time to heal than the majority of dental repairs.
 Dental implants may last a lifetime and are a safe, reliable solution to replace lost teeth.
 Compared to other solutions, they are easier to maintain and more aesthetically beautiful.
 The installation and healing of the implant, which requires surgery, takes up most of the recuperation period.